 Directed Reading Program

-DRP participants are paired with grad student mentors based on their interests, and a project topic is chosen by the mentor and the mentee together, in collaboration with the DRP committee.
-Examples of DRP projects at other schools can be found here or here.
+DRP participants are paired with grad student mentors based on their interests, and a project topic is chosen by the mentor and the mentee in collaboration with the DRP committee.
 Mentors and mentees meet once per week for one hour, and students should expect to work about 3 hours on their own time each week.
 The program culminates in an opportunity for the DRP participants to share their projects with the math community.

-The DRP is an excellent way to receive personal attention and mentorship in your study of mathematics.
+The DRP is an excellent way to receive personal attention and mentorship in your mathematics study.
 The DRP also fosters social and academic connections between undergraduates and graduate students in the mathematics community.
 We encourage all interested students to take advantage of this opportunity.

-Click here to sign up for the Directed Reading Program!
+Click here to sign up for the Directed Reading Program for Fall 2023!